Arctic Helm

 • Recruitment visibility

-• Content that can be repurposed across platforms
+• Material that can be repurposed across the channels buyers monitor

-Social is the third pillar for a reason.
-It amplifies search and authority but cannot replace them.
-Start with search.
-Build authority.
-Then amplify with social.
+Market presence is the third pillar for a reason.
+It amplifies research visibility and category credibility but cannot replace them.
+Start with research visibility.
+Build category credibility.
+Then amplify with market presence.

 The visibility gap: where Norwegian firms stand today